-The governmental fund budgetary comparison schedule is presented for purposes of additional analysis.
+The governmental fund budgetary comparison schedule, schedule of the school's proportionate share of the net pension liability, and schedule of school contributions-pension plan, are presented for purposes of additional analysis.

 Government-Wide Financial Analysis

 Management has adopted Governmental Accounting Standards Board (GASB) Statement 34 which requires a comparative analysis of current and prior periods.